-Pet foxes eat things that are similar to what we feed our pet dogs and cats.
+Pet foxes eat things that are similar to what you would feed your pet dogs and cats.
 Foxes are omnivores (like dogs) therefore a balanced diet for a pet fox includes vitamins, minerals, meat, vegetables, and other foods.

 Protein for Foxes

 Some fox owners also opt to feed their pets raw meat.
-There are mixed feeling about feeding raw foods to pet foxes but if you choose to offer raw meat to your fox, make sure you are feeding whole prey items, meaning entire chicks, mice, rabbits, and squirrels, not just a chicken breast or steak.
-Foxes need the organs, skin, and other benefits of the entire animal, not just the muscles.
+There are mixed feelings about feeding raw foods to pet foxes, but if you choose to offer raw meat to your fox, make sure you are feeding whole prey items, meaning entire chicks, mice, rabbits, and squirrels.
+Foxes need the organs, skin, and other benefits of the entire animal, not just the muscles as would be provided with a chicken breast or steak.

 Fruits and Vegetables for Foxes

-Vegetables, such as mixed frozen vegetables, cherry tomatoes, and other bite-sized veggies should be offered to your fox daily.
-For smaller foxes, a few teaspoons of vegetables a day will suffice but be sure to offer a few tablespoons for larger foxes.
+Vegetables, such as mixed frozen vegetables, cherry tomatoes, and other bite-sized veggies, should be offered to your fox daily.
+For smaller foxes, a few teaspoons of vegetables a day will suffice but offer a few tablespoons for larger foxes.
 If you notice your fox's stool has a lot of vegetable matter in it, you are probably feeding too many veggies and should cut back on the amount you are offering.

-Unlike vegetables which should be part of the daily meal for your fox, fruits should only be offered as treats.
+Fruits should only be offered as treats (unlike vegetables, which should be part of the daily meal for your fox).
 Foxes especially like berries and many fox owners also recommend giving cherries as treats to help with the odor of their urine.
+Make sure the cherries are de-pitted before feeding them to the fox.
 Care should be taken to avoid feeding grapes and raisins due to reports of the kidney damage they can cause.

 Grains for Foxes